 Please Take Notice: I am not your lawyer unless we enter into an engagement agreement in writing.
 This is only general information.
 It is NOT legal advice, and it may not work for your specific situation.
 It is...Read more »

 A sober living house getting a monthly fee paid to them from substance abuse outpatient therapy center for bringing their clients to the outpatient center.
-The stark law and anti kickback statute say it's only illegal if the clients are in federal/government healthcare programs such as Medicare or...
+The stark law and anti kickback statute say it's only illegal if the clients are in federal/government healthcare programs such as...
 Read more »

 ".....If she is taken out of treatment against medical advice then Rosewood is unable to assist in any discharge preparation including transitioning and setting up aftercare, sending records, providing a meal plan, providing prescriptions, etc."